Ultrasound Guided

 Risks and constraints

 Corticosteroid injections offer a valuable treatment avenue for managing musculoskeletal pain associated with conditions like osteoarthritis, rheumatoid arthritis, tendinitis, and bursitis.
 They often give rapid pain relief and reduced inflammation, enabling patients to enhance their mobility and quality of life.
-Nonetheless, corticosteroid injections entail risks and limitations, necessitating healthcare providers to carefully evaluate the potential benefits and risks when contemplating this treatment option for their patients.
+All consultations are free and include an ultrasound scan or X-Ray if required.

 Reviews